 A six-time Pro Bowl selection, Wayne was an Associated Press First Team All-Pro choice in 2010.
 He was also named NFL Offensive Player of the Week (1/9/05 vs. Denver – playoffs) and AFC Offensive Player of the Week (10/7/12 vs. Green Bay).

 Wayne was inducted into the team's Ring of Honor in 2018 and was a member of Indianapolis' Super Bowl XLI victory.
-He is one of only two players in NFL history to rank in the top 10 in receiving yards in both the regular season and postseason (Jerry Rice).

-Wayne served in the community during his entire playing career.
-He gave away more than 1,500 turkeys each Thanksgiving, hosted a Christmas adoption program to provide gifts for nearly 300 families, assisted with the "Saving Our Youth" Celebrity Basketball Tournament at the Indiana Black Expo in 2013 and donated tickets to local youth at each Colts game.
+He served in the community during his entire playing career.
+Wayne gave away more than 1,500 turkeys each Thanksgiving, hosted a Christmas adoption program to provide gifts for nearly 300 families, assisted with the "Saving Our Youth" Celebrity Basketball Tournament at the Indiana Black Expo in 2013 and donated tickets to local youth at each Colts game.
 In 2011, he was the recipient of the Colts' Man of the Year award.

 Collegiately, Wayne played in 43 games (42 starts) in four seasons (1997-2000) at Miami (FL) and tallied 173 receptions for 2,510 yards and 20 touchdowns.
 He left the school with the all-time record for receptions and at the time was only one of three players in school history to record at least 20 receiving touchdowns (Michael Irvin and Lamar Thomas).
 Wayne was inducted into the University of Miami Sports Hall of Fame in 2011.

-Wayne participated in the 2001 Senior Bowl.
+He participated in the 2001 Senior Bowl.
 He was selected to the Senior Bowl Hall of Fame in 2021 and was named to the 75th Anniversary Team in 2023.

 Wayne attended John Ehret High School in Marrero, La. and was a two-time all-state honoree.
 He also competed in the 200-yard meter dash and various relays in track.
 Wayne was inducted into the Greater New Orleans Sports Hall of Fame in 2021 and the Louisiana Sports Hall of Fame in 2018.